AC-BO-Hackathon/project-26-multiple-context-bo/README.md

 The result shows a clear benefit from adding source task data, even though it was noisy and anti-correlated to the target task.
 We see a remarkable improvement, already after adding only 1% of the existing source task data.
 In particular, the early optimization phase is boosted and the minimum is approached in a much steeper fashion.
+This outcome shows the enormous potential of this technology to boost real-world optimization campaigns in regimes where data on similar campaigns is available.

 ### Truncated Square
 Here, we take a 3 dimensional square function as target task with a minimum at 0 to be